tonyliu666/trace-your-container/README.md

 * --cgroupns=host: share the namespaces with your host

-* After running the above command:
+After running the above command:
 1. cd app
 2. make docker

+Then enjoy it!

+#### Contributing
+Welcome any who has some interests on my project to contribute your codes.